Sunitinib

 Taking sunitinib capsules

-Sunitinib comes as capsules you can take at home.
 Take sunitinib with a glass of water at the same time each day.
-It can be taken with or without food, but do not take it with grapefruit or grapefruit juice.
-You usually take sunitinib for as long as it is controlling the cancer.
+You can take it with or without food, but do not take it with grapefruit or grapefruit juice.
+You usually take sunitinib for as long as it is controlling the cancer and any side effects can be managed.

 Always take your capsules exactly as your nurse or pharmacist explains.
 This is important to make sure they work as well as possible for you.